 Engine credentials will not be retrieved from the Hyperscale Orchestrator, so the created engines must be updated with credentials, along with any relevant security settings.
 The discovered engines will remain in the OFFLINE status until updated.

-Orchestrator is unregistered, the engines in DCT remain as if they had been registered independently of Hyperscale.
+The created DCT engine entities are permanent, in the sense that even if the origin Hyperscale Orchestrator is unregistered, the engines in DCT remain as if they had been registered independently of Hyperscale.